DrProton824/vader5pro-hid-tools/README.md

 ## What it should do

 Maps the vendor-specific buttons (M1–M4, LM/RM, C/Z, Home, Select/Start, Share/Fn) to any desired
 keyboard shortcut.
-The standard gamepad buttons (A/B/X/Y, bumpers, triggers, sticks, D-pad) are not the main target but may be remappable in the future.
+The standard gamepad buttons (A/B/X/Y, bumpers, triggers, sticks, D-pad) can be mapped but will not overwrite the default functions of those keys!

 ## What it does NOT do

-Replace the Flydigi SpaceStation software.
-The primary goal is to extend the capabilities of the Flydigi software by allowing buttons to be mapped to full key combinations.
-Other functions (LEDs, controller settings, etc.) are not the target.
+Replace all functions of the Flydigi SpaceStation software.
+The primary goal is to extend the capabilities of the Flydigi software by allowing buttons to be mapped to full key combinations or macros.
+Other functions (LEDs, controller settings, firmware updates etc.) are not the target.
+The tool, however, can be used without having the Flydigi SpaceStation software being installed or its service running.

 ## Usage